Silk handkerchiefs and Anzac Day in Charters Towers

 Guest blogger: Michael Brumby, Community Historian, Charters Towers Archives Group

 What were places such as Charters Towers like during the First World War?
 How did Charters Towers respond to the call of war?
 Through my research, using numerous newspaper accounts and personal collections I have uncovered many of the stories of what was going on in Charters Towers during this period.
 Much of the war is revealed though soldiers letters and accounts of deaths and heroism marking the major battles and losses and victories.
-The war as was made known to the people of Charters Towers through personal correspondence that was printed in the city’s two newspapers: the Evening Telegraph and The Northern Miner.
+The people of Charters Towers learnt about the war through personal correspondence that was printed in the city’s two newspapers: the Evening Telegraph and The Northern Miner.

-On the home front, Charters Towers re-formed a Patriotic Committee, started a branch of the Red Cross and agreed to the town hall becoming an enlistment centre with the mayor working as the district’s first enlistment officer.
-The first war time mayor, Fred Johnson ensured that all Charters Towers men received one of the city’s silk handkerchiefs, acknowledging they were not going to be forgotten.
+On the home front, Charters Towers re-formed a Patriotic Committee, started a branch of the Red Cross and agreed the town hall would become the enlistment centre with the mayor working as the district’s first enlistment officer.
+The first war time mayor, Fred Johnson ensured that all Charters Towers men would receive one of the city’s silk handkerchiefs, acknowledging they would not be forgotten.

-At the Town Hall shortly after 6 o'clock the Mayor, in the presence of a number of prominent citizens, addressed the the volunteers, saying that, as they were the first men who had been enlisted at the Town Hall for war purposes, he felt he could not send them away without some little trifle in their pockets to remember the town by.
-He hardly knew what to give, and decided on a white silk handkerchief each, with the seal of the City stamped in the corner, and to give it to them in the Hall where they swore allegiance, to do their duty to the King and Empire.
-(Northern Miner Tuesday 27 October 1914, p3)
+At the Town Hall shortly after 6 o'clock the Mayor, in the presence of a number of prominent citizens, addressed the volunteers, saying that, as they were the first men who had been enlisted at the Town Hall for war purposes, he felt he could not send them away without some little trifle in their pockets to remember the town by.
+He hardly knew what to give, and decided on a white silk handkerchief, each with the seal of the City stamped in the corner, and to give it to them in the Hall where they swore allegiance to do their duty to the King and Empire.
+Source: Northern Miner Tuesday 27 October 1914, p3

-The Anzac Commemoration Committee convened in Brisbane January 2016 to set in motion the means to celebrate the first anniversary o f the landing at Gallipoli.
+The Anzac Commemoration Committee convened in Brisbane January 2016 to set in motion the means to celebrate the first anniversary of the landing at Gallipoli.
 The day was planned to commemorate the fallen heroes, remember the wounded and recognise the courage of those fighting for the cause.
-On 25 April 1915, religious services were held and at night a public meeting was held with a minute silence held at 9.00 pm to honor the fallen heroes.
-Relatives of those who died at Gallipoli and those who enlisted were given place of honor at the meeting.
-In Charters Towers, the Kennedy regiment, military band and the cadets and members of the local authorities, Friendly Societies and Lodges marched from the School of Arts in Mosman Street at 7.15 pm to the Theatre Royal where a public meeting commenced at 8.00 pm.
-In the various speeches were presented to the assembled, Councillor R Millet, chairman of the Queenton Shire Council read the resolution issued by the Queensland Executive of the Anzac Day Commemoration that proposed unswerving loyalty of the people of Queensland.
-On 24 April 2016, The Northern Miner published the program for the observances for "ANZAC DAY"on Tuesday 25th April.
+On 25 April 1915, religious services were held and at night a public meeting was held with a minute silence at 9.00pm to honour the fallen heroes.
+Relatives of those who died at Gallipoli and those who enlisted were given a place of honour at the meeting.
+In Charters Towers, the Kennedy regiment, military band and the cadets and members of the local authorities, Friendly Societies and Lodges marched from the School of Arts in Mosman Street at 7.15pm to the Theatre Royal where a public meeting commenced at 8.00 pm.
+Among the various speeches that were presented to the assembled, Councillor R Millet, chairman of the Queenton Shire Council read the resolution issued by the Queensland Executive of the Anzac Day Commemoration proposing unswerving loyalty of the people of Queensland.
+On 24 April 1916, The Northern Miner newspaper published the "ANZAC DAY" program to be observed on Tuesday 25th April.

-The newspaper reports of the day makes for a broader narrative of the men and women of Charters Towers, known affectionately as The World.
+The newspaper reports of the day makes for a broader narrative of the men and women of Charters Towers, which was affectionately known as The World by the locals.

-“The World” and the Great World War: Charters Towers 1914-1919 (recently published by Charters Towers Archives) looks at how a North Queensland community responded to the call of war.
-This commenced with the mobilisation of the first Australian troops from Charters Towers on 4th August and concluded with the last of the Welcome Home receptions at the School of Arts on 25th March 1920.
+In “The World” and the Great World War: Charters Towers 1914 -1919 (published by Charters Towers Archives) we uncover how the community of Charter Towers in North Queensland responded to the call of war.
+It commenced with the mobilisation of the first Australian troops from Charters Towers on 4th August and concluded with the last of the Welcome Home receptions held at the School of Arts on 25th March 1920.

 - Anzac Gathering, Lissner Park, 25 April 1920 - Don Peiniger, photographer - Charters Towers Archives - 2008162.3278